Nicola Pisano: Pulpit of the Pisa baptistery

 He moved to Pisa between 1245 and 1250, where his son Giovanni Pisano was born.
-Around 1255 he received a commission for the pulpit in the baptistery of Pisa.
-He finished this work in 1260 and signed with "Nicola Pisanus".
+Around 1255 he received a commission for the pulpit in the Pisa Baptistry.
+He finished this work in 1260 and signed it with "Nicola Pisanus".
 He was aided by several assistants, among which were Arnolfo di Cambio and Lapo di Ricevuto.

 In this pulpit, considered one of his masterworks, he succeeded in making a synthesis of the French Gothic style with the Classical style of ancient Rome, as he had probably learned in South Italy and must have seen on the sarcophagi of the Camposanto in Pisa, such as the Phaedra sarcophagus or Meleager hunting the Calydonian Boar on a sarcophagus brought as booty to Pisa by its navy.
 Vasari relates that Nicola Pisano constantly studied these Roman remains and the Roman sculptures from Augustan times seem to have marked a deep impression on him.

 The pulpit rests on seven columns.
 A raised central column is supported by sculptures of animals and telamons.
 It is surrounded by six external columns of different heights, three of which rest on realistically carved lions, while the other three rest on octagonal bases.
 The columns came from remains at Ostia.
 The Corinthian capitals support trefoil Gothic arches, decorated in the spandrels with paired Prophets and, under the reliefs of the Crucifixion and the Last Judgement, with Evangelists.
 The arches are separated by sculptures of St. John the Baptist, St. Michael and four Virtues, Charity, Fortitude, Temperance and Prudence.
 The nude sculpture of Fortitude obviously derives from a Roman Hercules.